Combining Lipschitz and RBF Surrogate Models for High-dimensional Computationally Expensive Problems: Conclusion

 \section{Conclusion}

 In this paper, we proposed a novel Lipschitz-based surrogate model for computationally expensive problems and used it to develop LSADE, a differential evolution-based surrogate-assisted evolutionary algorithm.
-The LSADE algorithm utilizes both the Lipschitz-based and standard RBF surrogate models and a local optimization procedure to balance the exploration and the exploitation on a limited computational budget.
-The proposed LSADE algorithm is evaluated on a testbed of seven widely used 30, 50, 100, and 200 dimensional benchmark problems.
+The LSADE algorithm utilizes the combination of the Lipschitz-based and standard RBF surrogate models and a local optimization procedure to balance the exploration and the exploitation on a limited computational budget.
+The proposed LSADE algorithm was evaluated and its hyperparameters (such as the choice of the particular RBF surrogate and the frequency of its individual components) were tuned on a testbed of seven widely used 30, 50, 100, and 200 dimensional benchmark problems.
 The computational results show its effectiveness and competitiveness with other state-of-the-art algorithms, especially for complicated and high-dimensional problems.

-There is still much room for further improvements.
+There still remains much room for further improvements.
 The conditions for including new points based on the Lipschitz surrogate and local optimization could be made in an adaptive manner based on the progress of the algorithm.
-Similarly, the use of different RBFs or ensembles within the same algorithm, and the use of different evolutionary algorithms can also make the method more effective for certain classes of problems.
+Similarly, the use of different RBFs or ensembles within the same algorithm, or the use of different evolutionary algorithms could also make the method more effective for certain classes of problems.
+The method could also be tested on a more diverse set of benchmark functions.
 Future work will also include the extension of the Lipschitz-based surrogate model to multifidelity and multicriteria optimization problems and its application to real-world problems.